zdravkov/kendo-docs/getting-started/framework/globalization/definecultureinfo.md

 ## Extending culture information

 If you examine the source code of the script for each culture, you will notice that each script just adds the culture info object to the the kendo.cultures mappings.
-You can easily define your own culture file and extend current kendo.cultures mappting.
+You can easily define your own culture file and extend current kendo.cultures mapping.
 The only requirement is to follow the structure of the default culture information listed above.